bryantm1123/bryantm1123.github.io/_pages/tutorials/vscode-workflow/vscode-workflow.md

 ![git status](vscode-git-status.png)

-Let's add this file now so that we can commit it by using the command that Git suggested to us: `git add about.md`.
+Let's add this file to allow Git to track it by using the command that Git suggested to us: `git add about.md`.
 If you have several files that you want to add at once, type `git add .` to add them all.

 If we type `git status` again into Terminal, we should now see an updated output.
 Instead of `Untracked files:` we should now see `Changes to be committed:` and `about.md` listed in green.

 ![git status commit](vscode-git-status-commit.png)

 Now we'll commit our new file by typing `git commit -m "adding about file"`.
-The `-m` flag allows us to add a commit message which contain a brief statement about the changes we made.
+The `-m` flag allows us to add a commit message which should contain a brief statement about the changes we made.
 This can help us or our colleagues to look through the history of commits and understand what changes occured in each commit.

-We now see some statistics from git signifiying what changed.
+We now see some statistics from Git signifiying what changed.
 And if we type `git status` again, we can see that we have no current changes to commit.

 ![status after commit](vscode-git-status-after-commit.png)